CLEARING THE CACHE ON YOUR BROWSER

 - Click Reset.

-- In Firefox, open the Tools menu and select Clear Recent History.
+- In Firefox, open the History menu and select Clear Recent History.

 - Select the items you want to clear.
 We recommend choosing Browsing & Download History, Cache, and Cookies.